 6. A Brasileira

-Head to the historical cafe A Brasileira for some bica and be greeted by the statue Fernando Pessoa, prompting you to take a selfie on the poet’s lap.
+Head to the historical cafe A Brasileira for some bica and be greeted by the statue of Fernando Pessoa, prompting you to take a selfie on the poet’s lap.
 Then, head indoors to order a bica, as the word for coffee was born here.

 7. Basilica dos Martires